YubiKey 5 CSPN Series Specifics

 Technical Configuration

-The command ykman otp hotp
+ykman otp --access-code <value> hotp <slot>

-parameter should be set to a six byte long hex value.
+is set to a six byte long hex value.

-A code is now required for any operations that require access to the OATH-HOTP credentials:
+A code is now required for any operations that require access to the OATH-HOTP credentials.

 ykman otp --access-code <value> delete [1|2]